MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/get-started.md

 ## View your team's insights

-After confirming the prerequisites, you can get a snapshot of how your team is currently doing in the following:
+After confirming the prerequisites, you can get a snapshot of how your team is currently doing in the following apps:

 * [Microsoft Viva Insights app](teams-app.md)
 * [Workplace Analytics app](https://workplaceanalytics.office.com)